-In addition to relying upon Whitaker, the District Court concluded that "the overwhelming majority of federal courts" have "concluded that preventing a transgender student from using a school restroom consistent with the student's gender identity violates Title IX."
-(A.15.)
-The District Court failed to provide any tally of an "overwhelming majority."
-In fact, a closer review reveals that the push to mandate restroom access based upon gender identity has yet to be addressed by the overwhelming majority of federal circuits and is far from settled.
+The District Court in A.C. concluded that "the overwhelming majority of federal courts" have "concluded that preventing a transgender student from using a school restroom consistent with the student's gender identity violates Title IX."
+(A38 (A.C.
+Dkt.
+50 at 15).)
+The court failed to provide any tally of an "overwhelming majority."
+In fact, a closer review reveals that the nascent push to mandate restroom access based upon gender identity has yet to be addressed by the overwhelming majority of federal circuits and is far from settled.

-The only two appellate cases other than Whitaker that the District Court cited relating to restroom access, Parents for Privacy v.
+The only two appellate cases other than Whitaker that the District Court in A.C. cited relating to restroom access, Parents for Privacy v.
 Barr, 949 F.3d 1210 (9th Cir.
 2020) and Doe v.
 Boyertown Area School District, 897 F.3d 518 (3d Cir.
-2018), did not hold that Title IX mandated restroom access based on gender identity.
+2018), do not hold that Title IX mandates restroom access based on gender identity.
 Instead, in Boyertown, the Third Circuit noted that, while "Title IX prohibits discrimination based on sex in all educational programs that receive funds from the federal government , discrimination with regard to privacy facilities is exempt from that blanket prohibition."
 897 F.3d at 533 (citing 34 C.F.R. § 106.33) (emphasis supplied).
 The Third Circuit explained that "[t]his exception is permissive-Title IX does not require that an institution provide separate privacy facilities for the sexes."
 Id.
 Thus, allowing students to use bathrooms and locker rooms consistent with the students' gender identities as opposed to their sex did not violate Title IX.
 Id. at 533-36.
 Although it noted Whitaker, the Third Circuit expressly declined to decide whether "barring transgender students from using privacy facilities that align with their gender identity would . . . constitute discrimination."
 897 F.3d at 536.